Can a course that is designated as Writing (WUL), Statutory and Skills fulfill all three requirements at once?

 Can I work while attending law school?

-During registration each semester, students are required to submit an affidavit confirming their knowledge of and compliance with this provision.
-View the affidavit here
+Students are required upon matriculation to submit an affidavit confirming their knowledge of and compliance with this provision.

 Are law students able to do legal work while in law school?